-No material change report has been filed within the preceding 12 months that pertains to any conduct of a director or executive officer that constitutes a departure from the Code.
+No material change report has been filed since the beginning of the Corporation's most recently completed financial year that pertains to any conduct of a director or executive officer that constitutes a departure from the Code.

 A copy of the Corporation's Code has been filed on SEDAR at www.sedar.com.